lolzminer123/proxyminer/README.md

-as its hard to find a large share submitter i thought i would create one rather than buying  aprivate that could be not safe or a ripoff and in another language so here it is. simple large share forwarder, open proxy input pool details ,username for rig or gpu, ignores low shares works on shared or solo easy setup download install dll may trigger av if it does turn of antivirus download the winrar add acception to windows defender etc then extract install. if chrome gives virus error just use internet explorer chrome dont like dlls files always give false positive
+as its hard to find a large share submitter i thought i would create one rather than buying  aprivate that could be not safe or a ripoff and in another language so here it is. simple large share forwarder, open proxy input pool details ,username for rig or gpu, ignores low shares works on shared or solo easy setup download install it may trigger av if it does turn of antivirus download the winrar add acception to windows defender etc then extract install. if chrome gives virus error just use internet explorer chrome dont like custom .exe always give false positive

 works on windows 10/11